signavio/react-mentions/README.md

 ## Styling

-_react-mentions_ supports CSS and inline styles (with [Radium](https://github.com/FormidableLabs/radium)).
+_react-mentions_ supports CSS and inline styles (with [Radium](https://github.com/FormidableLabs/radium) soon to be added).
 It is shipped with only some essential inline style definitions and without any CSS.
 Some example inline styles demonstrating how to customize the appearance of the `MentionsInput` can be found at [gh-pages/views/examples/defaultStyle.js](https://github.com/effektif/react-mentions/tree/gh-pages/views/examples/defaultStyle.js).
 If you want to use CSS, simply assign a `className` prop to `MentionsInput`.

 You can also assign `className` and `style` props to the `Mention` components to define the mentions' highlighting.